magnified-joy/magnifiedjoy.com/engagement/_posts/2015-02-7-golden-co-lookout-mountain-outdoor-mountain-full-sun-couple-shoot-terra-perry.markdown

 title: Golden, CO | Lookout Mountain | Outdoor Mountain Full Sun Couple Shoot | Terra + Perry
 label: Terra + Perry
 thumbnail: https://googledrive.com/host/0B2YHeCssXjxzeXVwLXY0MXdFNDA/Golden_CO_Lookout_Mountain_Engagement_Photographer_Outdoor_Full_Sun_Harsh_Light_Mountain_Landscape_Terra_Perry_Couple_Shoot_018.jpg
-description: The mountains are calling and I must go. - John Muir  We originally wanted to shoot at Windy Saddle, however it was too windy.
-So we drove up the mountain a bit and shot at Lookout Mountain instead!
-The view from Lookout Mountain overlooking Golden was breath taking!
-Although the sun was pretty harsh by the second half of the shoot, it didn't stop us from photographing awesome images!
-Terra + Perry did awesome while conquering the early start time, cold temperature and the wind!
+description: The mountains are calling and I must go. - John Muir  We originally wanted to shoot at Windy Saddle Park, but it was just too windy!
+So we drove up the mountain a bit and shot at Lookout Mountain instead.
+The view from Lookout mountain overlooking Golden was breathtaking!
+Although the sun was pretty harsh by the second half of the shoot, it didn’t stop us from photographing awesome images!
+Terra + Perry conquered the cold temperature and the wind and did awesome!
 keywords: golden, colorado, engagement, wedding, photographer, lookout mountain, harsh light, full sun, outdoor, landscape, mountain
 ---
 *The mountains are calling and I must go.* - John Muir

-We originally wanted to shoot at Windy Saddle, however it was too windy.
-So we drove up the mountain a bit and shot at Lookout Mountain instead!
-The view from Lookout mountain overlooking golden was breath taking!
-Although the sun was pretty harsh by the second half of the shoot, it didn't stop us from photographing awesome images!
+We originally wanted to shoot at Windy Saddle Park, but it was just too windy!
+So we drove up the mountain a bit and shot at Lookout Mountain instead.
+The view from Lookout mountain overlooking Golden was breathtaking!
+Although the sun was pretty harsh by the second half of the shoot, it didn’t stop us from photographing awesome images!
 Terra + Perry conquered the cold temperature and the wind and did awesome!

 ![Golden_CO_Lookout_Mountain_Engagement_Photographer_Outdoor_Full_Sun_Harsh_Light_Mountain_Landscape_Terra_Perry_Couple_Shoot_001](https://googledrive.com/host/0B2YHeCssXjxzeXVwLXY0MXdFNDA/Golden_CO_Lookout_Mountain_Engagement_Photographer_Outdoor_Full_Sun_Harsh_Light_Mountain_Landscape_Terra_Perry_Couple_Shoot_001.jpg)